Bigg Boss Telugu 3 Elimination Week 12: Mahesh Vitta Gets Evicted From Nagarjuna’s Show!

 Later, Nagarjuna revealed that Mahesh Vitta has been eliminated and thus, revealing that Varun Sandesh will continue his journey in Bigg Boss Telugu 3 house.
 Mahesh Vitta revealed that he was expecting this elimination and he took a selfie with the contestants before bidding goodbye to the Bigg Boss Telugu 3 house.

 Interestingly, Mahesh Vitta was nominated to the eviction list a good number of times but he had come out safe each time with the audiences showering their support on him.
-However, it seems like the contest was intense and the lesser number of nominations too might have made an impact.
+However, it seems like the contest was intense and the lesser number of votes too might have made an impact.

 Now, Bigg Boss Telugu 3 is in its 13th week and seven contestants are still in the race for the coveted title.
 Sreemukhi, Baba Bhasker, Siva Jyothi, Ali Reza, Vithika Sheru and Varun Sandesh are the contestants who will be competing to reach the finale, in the upcoming episodes.